mira191/mira191/README.md

 •🌱 I’m currently learning HTML, CSS & JavaScript

 •⚡ Fun fact: I make the best homemade 🍔.
+Hi there 👋
+	• 👩🏻‍💻 This is Mira.
+	• 👀 I’m interested in Web Development.
+	• 🌱 I’m currently learning HTML, CSS & JavaScript.
+	• ⚡ Fun fact: I make the best homemade 🍔.

 <!---
 mira191/mira191 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.